Full-frame vs Crop-sensor comparison : Depth-of-field & Perspective

 So, yes, a 50mm does (kinda) act like a 75mm / 80mm when used on a crop-sensor camera.
 The focal length is effectively increased on a crop-sensor camera.
 But at the loss of the shallow DoF that a larger sensor gives you.

 How important that change in depth-of-field is to you, is something you need to decide for yourself.
 For me, I like that extra control that shallow DoF gives me in creating a specific look to photographs.
-While the change in DoF might seem incremental when compared in a final image, it is an element that I do want to be available to me – the shallower depth-of-field which full-frame cameras allow.
+While the change in DoF might seem incremental when compared in a final image, it is an element that I do want to be available to me – the shallower depth-of-field which full-frame cameras allows.

 - Using tele-converters: extra lens compression for tighter portraits